Data encryption models

 Key access

 When Server-side encryption with service-managed keys is used, the key creation, storage, and service access are all managed by the service.
-Typically, the foundational Azure resource providers will store the Data Encryption Keys in a store that is close to the data and quickly available and accessible while the Key Encryption Keys are stored in a secure internal store.
+Typically, the foundational Azure resource providers store the Data Encryption Keys in a store that is close to the data and quickly available and accessible while the Key Encryption Keys are stored in a secure internal store.

 Advantages